Left neglect after stroke is a peculiar disorder that can lead to strange behavior.

 Therefore, a right-side parietal lobe stroke is likely to result in left-side neglect.

 This is one of many reasons why stroke patients are encouraged to ask their doctor or neurologist about the area of the brain affected by stroke.
-This information gives a big clue about which stroke side effects may occur.
+This information gives a big clue about what secondary effects may occur after a stroke.

 Symptoms of Left Neglect After Stroke